snowdj/course/README.md

 # Course

 This repository contains the course material for *Software Engineering for Economists*.

-We acquire basic software engineering skills to tackle computer-intensive economic research projects.
-For example, we explore version control, unit testing, cloud computing, design patterns, debugging and profiling techniques.
-These basic techniques allow us to leverage tools from computational science, increase the transparency of our implementations, and ensure the recomputability of results.
-Thus, they expand the set of possible economic questions that we can address and improve the quality of our answers.
+Check out the syllabus for details.

 Additional Information: